Facebook to open third London office with 100 new AI roles

 “It will probably come as no surprise to you that I am firmly in the optimistic club when it comes to technology, especially AI,” Mendelsohn said.
 “And I also think that London has a very important place to play in the future of artificial intelligence.
 To realize the full potential of AI, we do need enough people with the right skills, the right understanding, and the training working in this area, and also [to] have the right environment for innovation and development.”

-London has served as a key engineering hub for Facebook since 2016, and many of the company AI tools are developed at its Rathbone Square office.
+London has served as a key engineering hub for Facebook since 2016, and many of the company’s AI tools are developed at its Rathbone Square office.
 Indeed, startups in London and the broader U.K. have presented key acquisition targets for many of the big tech giants — last year, Facebook snapped up Bloomsbury AI, a startup building natural language processing (NLP) technology that could be used to combat fake news.
 And last week, Twitter announced it had acquired a London startup called Fabula AI, which uses machine learning to help spot fake news on social media.

 Including the new office, Facebook will employ some 3,000 people in London by the end of 2019.